Asia lobby group pushes for easing of China's offshore listing rules

-HONG KONG : China's new offshore listing rules for domestic companies have left bankers and lawyers who work on listings unsure how to take on liabilities and how to avoid breaching tightened confidentially rules, Asia's largest financial lobby group said on Tuesday.
+HONG KONG: China's new offshore listing rules for domestic companies have left bankers and lawyers who work on listings unsure how to take on liabilities and how to avoid breaching tightened confidentially rules, Asia's largest financial lobby group said on Tuesday (Jun 27).

-Lobby group ASIFMA (the Asia Securities Industry and Financial Markets Association) counts leading global investment banks Goldman Sachs, JPMorgan Chase & Co, and UBS Group among more than 170 financial firms who are association members.
+Lobby group ASIFMA (the Asia Securities Industry and Financial Markets Association) counts leading global investment banks Goldman Sachs, JPMorgan Chase, and UBS Group among more than 170 financial firms who are association members.

 There is "a lot of nervousness" among the bankers, lawyers and accountants who are now required to formally pledge with China's securities regulator within three days of an overseas listing that they guarantee "truthfulness, accuracy, completeness" of their work, Lyndon Chao, managing director of ASIFMA's equities and post-trade division, told Reuters.